Morningstar, Inc.: Influence and criticisms

 Morningstar is considered powerful in the investment management industry, and the firm's ratings and recommendations often influence a fund's assets under management.
 The firm's "star" ratings are often used by fund managers in marketing materials, and positive star ratings bring a credibility to a fund's strategy.
 Morningstar's analysts and data are frequently quoted in outlets such as the New York Times, Wall Street Journal, and Financial Times.

 In October 2017, the Wall Street Journal published a front-page feature story criticizing Morningstar's influence and questioned the predictive power of the firm's rating system.
 In response, Morningstar provided a quantitative analysis showing that higher-rated funds outperform lower-rated funds, but cautioned against using the ratings as a definitive marker of future performance.

 Corporate identity

-Morningstar's current logo was designed by the famed graphic designer Paul Rand.
+Morningstar's current logo was designed by graphic designer Paul Rand.
 The design features the "o" in Morningstar appearing as a rising sun, which is a nod to a Henry David Thoreau quote that inspired the company's name.
 Mansueto considers the logo "one of our most valuable assets".

 Major offices

-The firm is headquartered in Chicago, Illinois, with major regional offices in New York City, London, Paris, Sydney, Hong Kong, Shenzhen and other cities around the world.
+The firm is headquartered in Chicago, Illinois, with major regional offices in New York City, London, Paris, Sydney, Hong Kong, Shenzhen, Mumbai and other cities around the world.